• Skip to primary navigation

 2. Add onions and sauté for 7-8 minutes, stirring frequently.
 Add garlic and cook another 2-3 minutes.

-3. While onions are cooking, add remaining 3 tbsp olive oil to a smaller pot over medium-low heat.
+3. While onions are cooking, add remaining 3 tablespoon olive oil to a smaller pot over medium-low heat.
 Add flour and whisk until no lumps remain.
 Slowly whisk in 2 cups of vegetable broth and whisk until smooth.

 4. Once onions and garlic are softened, add carrots, potatoes, mushrooms, green beans, peas, herbs, tomato paste, salt, pepper, and paprika to pot and stir well.
 Add red wine and let simmer for a minute or two before adding in broth + flour mixture + remaining two cups of broth.